-KIM SEELBREDE, LCSW is a licensed Psychotherapist and EMDR Therapist who works with individuals and couples in Santa Fe, Albuquerque and Taos and provides online psychotherapy, coaching and telemedicine practice to busy New Yorkers, professionals, creatives and high-profile clients.
+KIM SEELBREDE, LCSW is a licensed Psychotherapist and EMDR Therapist who works with individuals and couples in Santa Fe, Albuquerque and Taos and provides online psychotherapy, coaching and telemedicine practice to busy New Yorkers, professionals, creatives, expats, couples and high-profile clients.
 She has coaching certifications as a personal and executive coach in addition to extensive post-graduate psychotherapy training in many treatment modalities and psychological traditions.
 Her areas of expertise includes EMDR Therapy, somatic practices, mindfulness, Cognitive Behavior Therapy (CBT), DBT, hypnosis and psychoanalytic psychotherapy.
 A practicing yogi and student of psychology for decades, Kimberly has a deep respect for the exquisite connection of mind, body and spirit.
 As such, she utilizes a variety of techniques in her private practice to build awareness of thoughts, feelings, body sensations, and emotions in an effort to help her clients cultivate wholeness, a deeper connection to self and one’s purpose.
 She lives in NYC and Montana with her husband, a psychologist and mindfulness expert John Chambers Christopher, Ph.D and has two grown children from a former marriage.

 Kimberly completed her graduate training at New York University and has worked with both inpatient and outpatient mental health facilities.
 She received advanced post-graduate training in Psychodynamic Psychotherapy and CBT from New York University, specialized eating disorder, addictions and compulsions training from the William Alanson White Institute of Psychoanalysis as well as advanced EMDRIA-approved EMDR training, Brainspotting, DBT skills training, Life Coach training, Mindfulness and specialized Couples Therapy training from The Gottman Institute.
 In 2009, she participated in Donna Karan's Urban Zen Foundation yoga therapist training.
 She has received integrative yoga therapy training at the 200 + 500 hour levels.
 Kim regularly attends conferences in neuroscience, complementary medicine, EMDR, yoga, meditation, and other trainings in the field of psychology and spirituality in an effort to stay current on the advances made in mind-body medicine.